-‘Tis the season for Christmas cheer, glistening icicles hanging from bare tree branches and hot cocoa by the fire – all those beautiful things we sing about in carols.
-Unfortunately, it’s also the season of shoveling snow and for sheets of ice that seem to sneak up on you.
+‘Tis the season for, glistening icicles hanging from bare tree branches and hot cocoa by the fire.
+Unfortunately, it’s also the season of shoveling snow and slippery ice that seems to sneak up on you.

-For Jaime McCarthy, a physical therapist at OSF Rehabilitation in Escanaba, Michigan, ‘tis the season for her to see a lot of people with back, shoulder and hip injuries suffered either from slips and falls on the ice or from shoveling snow.
+For Jaime McCarthy, a physical therapist at OSF Rehabilitation in Escanaba, Michigan, ‘tis the season when she sees a lot of people with back, shoulder and hip injuries suffered either from slips and falls on the ice or from shoveling snow.

 While some people probably wish they could just hunker down in their warm homes and hibernate until spring, for most of us, this isn’t realistic.
 We have to brave the cold, and we have to shovel our driveways and sidewalks.